unbibium/dcpu-cbmbasic/README.md

 will never be as bug-free as the original product, though it's possible the program's components can be separated, depending on how thoroughly useful it becomes.
-The floating point routines can probably be separated, and the BASIC can certainly be separated from the KERNAL.
+The floating point routines can probably be separated, and the BASIC can certainly be separated.
+Screen I/O would probably be faster in an OS that wasn't trying so hard to be a Commodore 64.

 Another promising interpreter for the DCPU-16 is dcpu-admiral, which aims to be more Python-like: